Off-grid solar energy storage system with hybrid lithium iron phosphate (LFP) and lead-acid batteries in high mountains: a case report of Jiujiu Cabins in Taiwan: Architecture of current energy system

 \subsection{Photovoltaic systems (PV systems)}

 A photovoltaic (PV) system, as a renewable energy system, converts sunlight directly into direct current (DC) electricity using solar panels.
 In Jiujiu Cabins, there are two PV arrays, providing a total power generation capacity of 5.3 kW$\mathrm{_p}$.
 The first channel of the PV array is a ground-mounted PV system with a power generation capacity of 2.1 kW$\mathrm{_p}$.
 It is composed of 28 solar modules, each with a capacity of 75 W$\mathrm{_p}$ (SIEMENS Solar module SP75), as shown in Fig.~\ref{fig:PV_array_1}.
 The second channel of the PV array is a ground-mounted PV system with a power generation capacity of 3.2 kW$\mathrm{_p}$.
 It is composed of 40 solar modules, each with a capacity of 80 W$\mathrm{_p}$ (SHARP Solar Module NE-80E2E), as shown in Fig.~\ref{fig:PV_array_2}.
+Each of the ground-mounted PV systems occupies approximately 18 m$^2$ (totaling 36 m$^2$).
+Although the area is quite small compared to the overall area of the cabins, there are still ecological disturbance issues related to wild animals.